openjdk/jtreg/src/share/doc/javatest/regtest/faq.md

-For any particular group of TestNG or JUnit tests, you can only specify libraries for the entire group: you cannot specify one library for some of the tests and another library for other tests.
+For any particular group of TestNG or JUnit tests, you can only specify libraries for the entire group: you cannot specify one library for some tests and another library for other tests.
 This is because the all the source files in the group are compiled together.